Walter-Gu/VFX-UsdAssetResolver/docs/src/installation/building.md

 # Building
-Currently we support building against Houdini and Maya on Linux and Windows.
+Currently we support building against standalone, Houdini, Maya, Nuke on Linux and Windows.
 If you don't want to self-compile, you can also download pre-compiled builds on our [release page](https://github.com/LucaScheller/VFX-UsdAssetResolver/releases).
 To load the resolver, you must specify a few environment variables, see our [Resolvers > Environment Variables](../resolvers/overview.md#environment-variables) section for more details.

 ## Setting up our build environment
 After installing the [requirements](./requirements.md), we first need to set a couple of environment variables that our cmake file depends on.

 ### Using our convenience setup script
 On Linux we provide a bash script that you can source that sets up our development environment.
-This sets a few environment variables needed to build the resolver as well as for Houdini/Maya to load it.
+This sets a few environment variables needed to build the resolver as well as for your USD capable application to load it.
 This can be done by running the following from the source directory:
 ~~~admonish info title=""
 ```bash